Latest Events at GAL

 • To hold exhibitions

 The Galveston Art League was incorporated on February 26, 1968 and continued its operations at the Rosenberg Library, having several exhibitions each year.
-Building on its rich foundation, in 2003, the Board of Directors determined that a building fund should be established with the intent to work toward getting a “home” of its own.
-In April, 2004, the GAL moved into leased space at 2117A Postoffice Street.
+Building on its rich foundation, in 2003, the Board of Directors determined that a building fund should be established with the intent to work toward getting a home of its own.
+In April 2004, the GAL moved into leased space at 2117A Postoffice Street.
 In January 2008, the gallery space was purchased.
+The league opened a second gallery in Texas City in 2016.

 Since 2004, the League has been able to meet the mission established by the founding members.
-GAL holds workshops, children’s exhibitions, membership meetings, three juried exhibitions are held annually and members’ art is for viewing and sale continuously.
+GAL holds workshops, children’s exhibitions, membership meetings.
+In addition, three juried exhibitions are held annually at its Galveston and Texas City galleries, and members’ art is for viewing and sale continuously.

-In September of 2008, the gallery suffered a total loss when Hurricane IKE scored a direct hit on Galveston Island and nearly eight feet of flood water inundated the gallery.
-The Board decided to rebuild the gallery and beginning in March of 2009, the space was completely remodeled with a loft area for our offices to protect valuable records from flooding.
+In September 2008, the gallery suffered a total loss when Hurricane Ike scored a direct hit on Galveston Island and nearly eight feet of floodwater inundated the gallery.
+The Board decided to rebuild the gallery and beginning in March 2009, the space was completely remodeled with a loft area for our offices to protect valuable records from flooding.

 The Galveston Art League continues to support the philosophy of the National Endowment for the Arts, “A great Nation Deserves Great Art” and works to bring that philosophy to the community.